On Causality and Predictivity: Conclusions

 Consequently, physicists can only make prepostdictions (requiring retrospective verification) at large scales, relying on the law of large numbers to dismiss potential disruptions.
 This confirms that the illusory arrow of time associated with causality is inherently statistical, and emerges solely at the macroscopic level, thereby rendering microcausality unwarranted and strained.

 Not much of this changes when quantum gravity is included, where we can at most make \textit{delayed} prepostdictions.
-In theories with fakeons, the delay is the reciprocal of the fakeon mass $m_{\chi }$.
-If this amount of time is short enough (about 10$^{-37}$ seconds for the gravifakeon), it remains consistent with observation \cite{Marino}.
+In theories with fakeons, the delay is the reciprocal of the fakeon mass $m_{\chi }$ (about 10$^{-37}$ seconds), short enough to be consistent with observation \cite{Marino}.
 Ultimately, the further renunciation entailed by quantum gravity with fakeons is not overly demanding.

 Since the birth of science, physicists have lived under the mirage that they could predict \textit{something}.
 This is an illusion that has never truly held.
 The truth is that we just place bets and cross our fingers: a posteriori, we can verify that events unfolded as expected, but we have no way of guaranteeing \textit{a priori} that it will indeed be the case.